oktadev/okta-blog/_source/_posts/2021-12-20-net-azure-cognitive-services.md

 ## Resetting profile pictures

 Sometimes you need to clear everything out and start over.
-I uploaded a picture of myself wearing oversized sunglasses and a hat and became no longer recognizable by the face service. 😎
+I uploaded a picture of myself wearing oversized sunglasses and a hat, and the face service no longer recognized me. 😎

 Let's add in the delete functionality so you can reset everything.